dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 11 - Imitation Learning (Learning 2).md

 ## How the idea is implemented
 RT-1 encodes high-dimensional inputs and outputs into compact token representations which are sufficient for the robot to run real-time on its controller.
 The model is trained on a large-scale dataset collected from real robots performing a variety of tasks.
 ##  How is success proved and measured?
 RT-1 is tested across multiple kitchen environments.
-It performs over 700 training instructions with a high success rate and to generalize to new tasks, distractors, and backgrounds effectively.
+It performs over 700 training inconsistent instructions inconsistent with a high success rate and to generalize to new tasks, distractors, and backgrounds effectively.